Agricultural Leases: An Overview

 A grazing permit is similar to a crop-share lease..
 Where a crop-share lease creates an interest in land called a leasehold, a grazing permit by statute does not create a right, title, interest, or estate in the public lands.
 A grazing permit creates only a license to use the public lands.
 The government can withdraw the license at any time without compensation, but a grazing permit holder may have a right to compensation when the permit is fully or partially canceled in order to use the land for public purposes.

-Besides the Taylor Grazing Act of 1934, public lands grazing is controlled by the National Environmental Policy Act of 1969, the Endangered Species Act of 1973, the Federal Land Policy and Management Act of 1976, and the Public Rangelands Improvement Act of 1978.
+In addition to the Taylor Grazing Act of 1934, public lands grazing is controlled by the National Environmental Policy Act of 1969, the Endangered Species Act of 1973, the Federal Land Policy and Management Act of 1976, and the Public Rangelands Improvement Act of 1978.
 For many years, environmental groups have challenged the issuance and renewal of grazing permits, making renewal of many grazing permits more difficult.

 Wind Leases

 Wind leases are increasingly taking place on agricultural land across the country.
 With a wind lease, a company will lease the right to enter the landowner’s property and erect wind energy infrastructure.
 A typical wind lease document may exceed thirty to fifty pages.
-Prior to a lease being signed, the parties will typically sign an option agreement that provides for an option period lastingbetween two to ten years depending on state law limits for option periods.
+Prior to a lease being signed, the parties will typically sign an option agreement that provides for an option period lasting between two to ten years, depending on state law limits for option periods.
 During the option period, the wind company will conduct tests to determine if the land is suitable for the project.
 If the wind company determines that the property is suitable for the project, then the company will exercise the option to lease the property.
 In general, a company has no obligation to exercise the option to lease at the end of the option period if the property is unsuitable for the project.

 The compensation provisions can vary from lease to lease.
 Some leases provide for a fixed payment over the life of the lease.
 Other leases have compensation provisions that depend on the number of acres leased, number of turbines installed, amount of electricity produced, and percentage of revenue.
 A variety of other methods can be used to calculate compensation as well.
-The solar leasing processes will often be an agricultural landowner’s first contact with the wind energy industry.
+Leasing processes will often be an agricultural landowner’s first contact with the wind energy industry.
 Therefore, it is critical that the landowner familiarize themselves with this sector of the energy industry before signing any contracts.

 For more discussion on wind energy, please visit the Renewable Energy Reading Room.